chlobar/blog/_posts/recipe/2015-03-05-fresh-pasta.md

     5. (10 min):
         - Leave the dough to rest a few minutes in between, so that it dries a little and doesn’t stick to the rollers.
     6. (05 min):
         - Fresh pasta will take between 4 and 5 minutes to cook in boiling salted water.
-Make sure to have plenty of water, you will need at least 1 litre per 100g of pasta
+Make sure to have plenty of water, you will need at least 1 litre per 100g of pasta.

 note: